GuccioGucci/yoke/README.md

 ### ECS: Rolling Update

 Currently, we mainly promote using `yoke` with services provisioned as `ECS`.
 Both **update** and **install** modes would then rely on ECS for managing the deployments lifecycle.
-It would result in rolling update, described as:
+It would result in a [Rolling Update](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-ecs.html), described as:

-> replacing the current running version of the container with the latest version.
+> ... replacing the current running version of the container with the latest version.
 The number of containers Amazon ECS adds or removes from the service during a rolling update is controlled by adjusting the minimum and maximum number of healthy tasks allowed during a service deployment, as specified in the DeploymentConfiguration.

 Here's a sample execution: